 What is Online Learning?

 At Douglas College, we use Blackboard for online learning activities.
-Collaborate (for online classes and meetings) and Kaltura (for creating and sharing media files) are often used in conjunction with Blackboard to facilitate interactive and varied learning experiences.
+Collaborate and Zoom (for online classes and meetings) and Kaltura (for creating and sharing media files) are often used in conjunction with Blackboard to facilitate interactive and varied learning experiences.